 1. Accept what you can't change.
 Do they have crazy-high test scores, talk non-stop about "rigor" and have smaller class sizes?
 Accept it: the playing fields will never be level.

 2. Don't talk trash.
 It can be tempting on school tours or open houses to talk about the negatives of a nearby competitor.
 Even still, this is a no-no. You come off looking petty, angry and undermine your audience's trust.
-You no longer seem impartial and/or a reliable source of information and they may be less likely to believe other information you impart.
+You no longer seem impartial and/or a reliable source of information and prospective families may be less likely to believe other information you impart.
 Further, you may alienate some as they may have relatives or other children that currently attend the schools you are critiquing.